SecOpsPete/agentic-ai-cybersecurity-agent/pii-redaction/README.md

 # 🔒 PII Redaction Framework

-The **PII Redaction Framework** provides an extensible system for detecting, masking, and logging personally identifiable information (PII) throughout the AI Agent’s runtime.
+The PII Redaction Framework provides an extensible system for detecting, masking, and logging personally identifiable information (PII) throughout the AI Agent’s runtime.

-By default, the framework obfuscates **email addresses** in both console output and persistent logs to prevent accidental disclosure.
-However, it also includes optional controls for **usernames** and **IP addresses**, which can be enabled when higher levels of data protection are required.
+By default, the framework obfuscates email addresses in console output, persistent logs, and — critically — in any text transmitted to the ChatGPT model (or other connected LLMs).
+This prevents accidental disclosure of sensitive identifiers outside the local execution environment.

+Optional controls for usernames and IP addresses can be enabled when stricter privacy requirements apply, ensuring the framework adapts to varied compliance and data-handling policies.

+This layered design achieves balance between operational visibility and privacy assurance: analysts retain full access to raw identifiers for threat correlation and detection inside the local environment, while outbound data shared with external LLMs is sanitized automatically.

-This balance ensures analysts retain full visibility into operational context while maintaining compliance and privacy safeguards.
-Adjusting the scope of redaction requires only a simple configuration change — toggling the respective setting in `GUARDRAILS.py` from:
+Adjusting the scope of redaction requires only a simple configuration change — toggling the respective settings in GUARDRAILS.py:

-You’ll find the configuration section around the middle of the file:

 ```python
 # Master toggle for PII redaction across the pipeline